 Several years ago students asked me to offer a course about games and I now regularly teach courses in the field of serious games (games with a use beyond entertainment).
 Combining my interest in games and software engineering has lead me to exploration of what we can learn from games to improve our software.

 I worked for IBM for 25 years and was named an IBM Fellow in 1994.
 While at IBM I had the opportunity to work with international teams, create conferences for women, create an "intrapreneurship" within the company, and help govern the company's Academy of Technology.
-My work has revolved around networking and software engineering, including
+My work revolved around networking and software engineering, including

 - developing networking protocols,